H-DNA/MPiSC/report/chapters/evaluation/index.typ

 We measure the latency and throughput of the enqueue and dequeue operations.
 This microbenchmark is repeated 5 times for each algorithm, and we take the mean of the results.

 == Benchmarking setup

-The experiments are carried out on a four-node cluster residing in the HPC Lab at Ho Chi Minh University of Technology.
-Each node is an Intel Xeon CPU E5-2680 v3, which has 8 cores and 16 GB RAM.
-The interconnect used is Ethernet and, thus, does not support true one-sided communication.

-The operating system used is Ubuntu 22.04.5.
-The MPI implementation used is MPICH version 4.0, released on January 21, 2022.

 == Benchmarking results